michaelknigge/lpdbox/README.md

 It is easy to check this - just build the source with `gradle` before creating a pull request.
 The gradle default tasks will run [checkstyle](http://checkstyle.sourceforge.net/), [findbugs](http://findbugs.sourceforge.net/) and build the JavaDoc.
 If everything goes well, you're welcome to create a pull request.

 Hint: If you use [Eclipse](https://eclipse.org/) as your IDE, you can simply run `gradle eclipse` to create the Eclipse project files.
-Furthermore you can import Eclipse formatter settings (see file `config/eclipse-formatter.xml`) as well as Eclipse preferences (see file `config/eclipse-preferences.epf`) that will assist you in formatting the lpdbox source code according the used coding conventions (no tabs, UTF-8 encoding, indent by 4 spaces, no line longer than 120 characters, etc.).
+Furthermore you can import Eclipse formatter settings (see file `config/eclipse-formatter.xml`) that will assist you in formatting the lpdbox source code according the used coding conventions (no tabs, UTF-8 encoding, indent by 4 spaces, no line longer than 120 characters, etc.).